lenainjaune/libreoffice_current_location_in_titlebar/macro.md

 Sub on_DocLoad(event As Object)
 	' Important : This Sub SHOULD be connected to the "Open Document" event of LibreOffice.
 	' https://ask.libreoffice.org/en/question/145481/struggling-to-auto-run-a-macro/
+	' The URL in LibreOffice : https://help.libreoffice.org/3.6/Basic/Basic_Glossary/fr#Notation_URL
 	' The events in LibreOffice : https://help.libreoffice.org/4.2/Basic/Event-Driven_Macros

+	' A big problem :
+	' A document "with space and accentué.odt" from "smb://nas.local/to to" network share ' when converted with ConvertFromURL() gives :
+	' "smb://nas.local/test/to%20to/with%20space%20and%20accentu%C3%A9.odt" which is hard to read.
+	' When I try to decode it with https://www.url-encode-decode.com/ it gives :
+	' "smb://nas.local/test/to to/with space and accentué.odt" which is more easy to read.
+	' => solution : decode URL before display it

-	' TODO : find a native way to decode URL without the need of a 3rd party tool and without storing the decoded URL in a temporarily file
+	' TODO : find a native way to decode URL without storing the decoded URL in a temporarily file or implement a function to replace %xx (https://www.w3schools.com/tags/ref_urlencode.ASP)

 	' New document => nothing to do
 	If ThisComponent.Location = "" Then